Last Updated on November 20th, 2021

-Have you already heard of the miracles that bathing in cold water can do for you?
-While it is admittedly far less pleasant to take a bath in cold water rather than soaking in warm water, a cold shower can have an incredibly rejuvenating effect on your entire well-being.
+Ever heard that cold water has an effect on acne?
+Sure, it is admittedly far less pleasant to take a bath in cold water versus soaking in warm water, but a cold shower can have an incredibly rejuvenating effect on your entire well-being.
 It replenishes your immune system, can help calm your mind and can greatly improve the state of your skin.
-In fact, cold water can not only generally improve your complexion, but it can relieve even the most severe kind of acne when paired with your skincare routine.
+In fact, cold water can not only generally improve your complexion, but it can help relieve even the most severe kind of acne when paired with your skincare routine.

-And then it finally happens.
-You see a light at the end of the tunnel.
-One day while you are leafing through a beauty magazine you land on the simplest, yet possibly most effective, of cures – a cold shower.
-Could it be?
+Beauty magazines often tout cold showers as an effective strategy for achieving clearer skin.
+If you’re not seeing results with your acne routine, this could be why.
 All this time you had been taking boiling hot showers, hoping that this will successfully open up your pores and let all the sebum ooze out until your skin is finally clear.
 And yet, it seems like the cold shower method could actually be able to bring some relief.